Tartus: Economy

-Industry and navy
+Industry

-Tartus is an important trade center in Syria and has one of the two main ports of the country on the Mediterranean.
-The city port is experiencing major expansion as a lot of Iraqi imports come through the port of Tartus to aid reconstruction efforts in Iraq.
 There is a cement plant in the city with a production capacity of 6.5 thousand tons of cement per day.
 The pharmaceutical industry is also represented in the city, since the beginning of the conflict in the country, seven pharmaceutical factories have been opened and another 3 are under construction.
 Food, chemical and wood processing industries are also represented in the urban industrial zone.

-The service sector is one of the most attractive sectors for employment in the city of Tartus.
-As a high percentage of its inhabitants with good scientific qualifications work in the service sector, and they are distributed between the public and private sectors, although the participation of the private sector is still below the required level compared to other coastal cities in the Mediterranean.

-Also in the city there is a recording and distribution studio King Recording, which was previously located in Aleppo and was forced to move from there due to the war.
+Many residents are employed in the service sector.

+Tartus port

+Tartus is an important trade center in Syria and has one of the two main ports of the country on the Mediterranean.
+In 2005, the city port underwent major expansion as a lot of Iraqi imports come through the port of Tartus to aid reconstruction efforts in Iraq.

+In July 2025, Syria concluded an $800 million deal with Dubai-based DP World to redevelop Tartus port as part of post-war reconstruction efforts.
+The contract was signed in Damascus between DP World and the General Authority for Land and Sea Ports, in the presence of Syrian president Ahmed al-Sharaa.